Written by NA & MM

 We finished 2nd place in this match and finished 2nd overall to Epsom and Ewell Harriers who will be going to the final.

-I like to say well done and a big thank you to the team and their commitment to cover the events and to gather points and to everyone who helped to make these matches possible.
+I like to say thank you to the team for their commitment and to everyone who helped officiate and supported us.